-We expect and train tenants in Shenandoah County to pay rent on time.
-Nearly every renter we've ever managed has taken advantage of the grace period at some point during their tenancy, but we are very diligent about explaining that rent is due on the first day of the month.
+We expect and teach tenants in Shenandoah County to remit rent on time.
+Nearly every tenant we've ever managed has taken advantage of the grace period at some point during their lease, but we are very diligent about explaining that rent is due on the first day of the month.
 After the first day of the month, the lease allows for a grace period because sometimes unexpected events can cause the best laid plans to go wrong.
-If the renter pays during the grace period, there is no late fee charged to the renter.
+If the tenant pays during the grace period, there is no fee charged to the renter.

-It is in the best interest of both the tenant and landlord to come to an agreement to avoid the cost, inconvenience, and time involved in the court process.
-An eviction can jeopardize a renter’s ability to secure future housing and will impact their rental history and future rental references.
+It is in the best interest of both the renter and rental investor to come to an agreement to avoid the cost, inconvenience, and time involved in the court process.
+An eviction can jeopardize a tenant’s ability to secure future housing and will impact their rental history and future rental references.

-a handy archive for landlords in Shenandoah County
+a handy reference for rental investors in Shenandoah County

-- Before you rent out your property in Shenandoah County
+- Before you rent out your rental property in Shenandoah County

 - Collections and evictions